arun96/sketching/README.md

 - `aggregate_classification_logs.py`: This is for analyzing results at the end of an unmatched run.
 Use `python3 aggregate_classification_logs.py <Path to folder with read logs>` to generate a series of histograms showing the breakdown of how many reads were classified to each genome in the screen for each readset that was classified.
 The folder containing these log files will be the location stored in the `READ_LOCATION` parameter in `Settings.java`.
 As with the previous file, there will also be a number of plots and visualizations generated.

 # Generating Reads
-The read simulator is a modified version of Melanie Kirsche's read simulator (https://github.com/schatzlab/centroTools/tree/master/java).
+The read simulator is a modified version of [Melanie Kirsche's read simulator](https://github.com/schatzlab/centroTools/tree/master/java).
 To generate reads for a set of genomes, run `generate_reads.sh` using the following syntax:
 ```
 ./generate_reads.sh <path to directory containing read simulator> <directory containing genomes> <directory where reads will be saved> <SNP rate> <Insertion rate> <Deletion rate> <Mean Read Length> <Coverage>
 ```